xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 heroImage: '/images/data-native.png'
 ---

-When was the last time you wanted to switch the notes app — but dreaded the thought of migrating all your data?
+When was the last time you wanted to switch notes apps — but dreaded migrating all your data?

 Every company knows data is valuable — but do you preserve yours?
-Your reading history, your favorite films, your travels, your five-star meals, your running routes, your fleeting ideas.
+Your reading history, your favorite films, your travels, your five-star meals, your running routes, your thoughts and ideas.

-#### Your Apps Are Temporary.
-Your Data Is Forever.
+**Your data should grow.
+Apps should contribute to it, not take a cut.**

-app centric vs data centric, side by side
+There's a better way — for users and app builders alike: data native.

 <div style="display: flex; gap: 1rem; align-items: center;">
   <img src="/images/app-centric.png" alt="App Centric Architecture" style="flex: 1; max-width: 45%;" />